Crypto capital and Blockchain business hub

 Whether you're a savvy investor or simply interested in learning more about this pivotal technology, there are a plethora of blockchain conferences, blockchain networking events and meetups happening around Berlin.

 Blockchain Week Berlin, probably the most prominent format, is a decentralized community-organized initiative, committed to reducing the noise from the market, with education at its forefront in order to push mass adoption.
-The 2019 program featured an abundance of conferences, workshops and hackathons with topics catering to a wide range of stakeholders.
-Another Blockchain confernce is UNCHAIN, a 2 day event featuring the world‘s leading cryptocurrency and blockchain entrepreneurs.

 For smaller events and regular meetups, you should also definitely check out Eventbrite or Meetup.
 The German Blockchain Association (Bundesblock), an association promoting the technology in Germany, can also be a valuable touchpoint.
 It represents the interests of all companies trying out and advancing new business models and social development based on blockchain technology in Germany.